impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 }
 ```

-Here we're verifying that an attempt to run `rbenv` without any arguments will fail:
+Here we're verifying that an attempt to run `rbenv` without any arguments will fail.
+The steps in this test are:

  - We use the BATS [`run` command](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L50){:target="_blank" rel="noopener"} to execute the `rbenv` command without any arguments or flags.
    - `run` populates certain variables like `output`, `status`, and `lines`.
-The helper functions we mentioned earlier (such as `assert_failure`, which is used in this test) use these variables to determine whether to pass or fail a given test.
+   - The helper functions we mentioned earlier (such as `assert_failure`, which is used in this test) use these variables to determine whether to pass or fail a given test.
  - Here, `assert_failure` checks to make sure the last command which was run (i.e. `run rbenv`) had a non-zero exit code.
- - If this is true (i.e. if something went wrong), the test passes.
-If not, the test fails.
+ - If the command failed, the test passes.
+If command succeeded, the test fails.

 I would call this a "sad-path test".
 When building our testing harness, we not only want to test what happens when things go right (i.e. the "happy-path"), but also what happens when things go wrong.
 This gives us confidence that our code will work as expected in all scenarios, not just the good ones.

+We can also test edge cases which are neither happy paths nor sad paths.
+I've heard these referred to as "alternate paths".
+They represent uses of a command which aren't exactly the primary use case, but aren't exactly "failures" either.

-Running the command `rbenv` by itself, with no arguments, is considered "sad-path" because the `rbenv` command needs you to pass it the name of another command, before it can do anything.
+This test implies that running the command `rbenv` by itself, with no arguments, is considered "sad-path".
+The `rbenv` command needs you to pass it the name of another command, before it can do anything.
 For example, if you give it the `versions` command by running `rbenv versions`, RBENV knows that you want to see a list of all the Ruby versions which are installed on your system.
 But by itself, the `rbenv` command does nothing, and attempting to run it by itself would be considered a user error.

 There is also a 2nd assertion below the first one: